xkisxk/tp/docs/DeveloperGuide.md

 All app data is saved as JSON files.

 ## Implementation

+> ℹ️  Note: In the sequence diagrams below, the lifeline for objects should end at the destroy marker (X) but due
+> to a limitation of PLANTUML, the lifeline reaches the end of the diagram.

 ### Edit

 This subsection provides details on the implementation of the commands that enable the editing of the `Deck` object.